 Kidney Stones While Pregnant? – Kidney stones affect both the unborn infant as well as the mother, negatively affecting delivery, development, and well-being.
 Now, being pregnant doesn’t automatically raise the likelihood you’re likely to develop kidney stones, but it’s important to notice that being pregnant can raise the problem with repairing them.

-And very pregnant, or might become pregnant, a female should pay particular focus customs that deter kidney stones.
+And very pregnant, or might become pregnant, and a female should pay particular focus customs that deter kidney stones.

 Read Also: Does Breast Cancer Hurt?